If you liked Iceland, you’ll love New Zealand!

 In New Zealand, discover… the ice queens of the Southern Alps – a chain of dazzling glaciers curled beneath towering peaks.
 Hike to the frozen snout of the Hooker Glacier and you’ll find a milky tarn studded with icebergs in the shadow of 3,724m Aoraki/Mt Cook.
 The Fox and Franz Josef Glaciers descend from lofty snowfields, framed by temperate rainforest on their icy journey towards the West Coast.

-Our 6-night Kea Escorted Tour of the South Island offers time exploring the West Coast glaciers as well as Queenstown.
+Our 14-night South Island Explorer offers time to visit the West Coast glaciers as well as Queenstown, Milford Sound and Wanaka.
 An optional heli-hike on the Franz Josef Glacier provides a fantastic way to experience glacier country.
-Combine with our Northern Spectacular Group Tour for a longer holiday or talk to our team about tailor-making your itinerary.
+Combine with our North Island Classic for a truly comprehensive holiday or talk to our team about tailor-making your itinerary.

 4. Great walks

 In Iceland, you’ve already… roamed clifftop paths, hiked to waterfalls, or maybe even set foot on the five-day Laugavegur Trail through the wild interior.